 Photo vs. Illustration

 It’s worth noting the difference between a photographic and illustration based cover designs.
 Both styles are used in women’s fiction but result in very different outcomes.
 There are some beautiful covers that use photographs (Amy Sue Nathan’s being among my favourites!) but unless executed by a skilled designer, the photo-based ones will scream ‘self-published’ like nothing else.
-Custom illustration is time-consuming and more expensive, so naturally, it communicates a higher design budget and is easily seen as a sign of traditional publishing.
+Custom illustration is time-consuming and can be more expensive, so naturally, it communicates a higher design budget and is easily seen as a sign of traditional publishing.

 This can be anything: snowflakes, clouds, stars, hearts, birds or actual confetti.
 If a chick-lit cover design is a cupcake, these are the sprinkles on top.
 I would argue that the amount of sprinkles communicates the level of magic in the story.
 This can relate to supernatural things (body swaps, angels, messages from beyond), too-good-to-be-true story twists or simply a shimmery, magical time such as Christmas.
 Obviously, snowflakes are the go-to Christmas confetti.

 Many women’s fiction covers don’t actually feature any characters.
 Most publishers and writers believe that readers want to imagine the characters and illustrating a character–especially if you’re showing their face–is counter-intuitive.
-This is probably wise unless the book is incredibly successful and is made into a movie.
-That’s when the publishers deem is safe to release a new edition with the actors’ faces adorning the book cover.
-But that’s really the only situation where it seems to work.

 When featuring characters, chick-lit covers opt for showing the ladies from behind, as silhouettes or cutting off their upper body or head.
 The last one seems like a dramatic choice, but it does draw attention to fashion accessories, shoes, and handbags–a way of preparing the reader for shameless product placement.